 New Zealand natives (‘Kiwis’) are pioneers.

-While Australians were forcibly sent over to their new home as prisoners (that were clogging up Britain’s prison system), Kiwis were adventure-seekers who were looking for new opportunities in a new land.
+While Australians were forcibly sent over to their new home as prisoners (who were clogging up Britain’s prison system), Kiwis were adventure-seekers who were looking for new opportunities in a new land.
 They came here willingly.

 And to this day, it shows.